HavingFunLearning/PatientSegmentationCancer/README.md

 2. EigenValues & EigenVectors

-    Given a SQUARED matrix A, an EigenVector x is ANY vector which is not equal to 0 such that multipluing A by x gives back some multiple of vector x where that multiplier LAMBDA has to be a real number (LAMBDA is a eigenvalues for x )
+    Given a SQUARED matrix A, an EigenVector x is ANY vector which is not equal to 0 such that multipluing A by x gives back some multiple of vector x where that multiplier λ has to be a real number (λ is a eigenvalues for x )

     - Now, let's compute an example: